haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 enabled = true     # Default is false, when enabled, users can use file auto deletion feature interval = 86400   # The unit is second(s), the default frequency is one day, that is, it runs once a day

+[SEASEARCH]
+enabled = true # Default is false, when enabled, seafile can use SeaSearch as the file indexer seasearch_url = http://seasearch:4080 # If your SeaSearch server deploy on another machine, replace it to the truth address seasearch_token = <your auth token> # base64 code consist of `username:password` interval = 10m # The interval the search index is updated.
+Can be s(seconds), m(minutes), h(hours), d(days)

 ```